aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 You *might* miss someone.
 I am sure Phill is just thrilled to see me in the very middle of the Debconf25 final picture ....
 But do try to fix them all.

-Use large, sweeping geometric figures to cover up black holes, empty graas fields and other sub-optimal corner features.
+Use large, sweeping geometric figures to cover up black holes, empty grass fields and other sub-optimal corner features.
 And then use that newly created free space to put in a large version of the logo of this years conference, decently sized motto and slightly smaller invitation to the next years conference.